pitt-crc/user-manual/docs/keystone/requesting.md

     Each step requires either at least one attached record or the checkbox indicating that none apply.
-    New projects frequently have no publications yet, in which case tick the checkbox and continue.
+    New projects frequently have no publications that cited CRCD yet, in which case tick the checkbox and continue.

 !!! tip "Acknowledging CRCD"